msande135/msande135.github.io/index.markdown

 ## Syllabus Details

-**Learning goals**
+**Learning goals:**
-Understand basic graph theory and network analysis Understand basic game theory and strategic behavior Develop a quantitative and qualitative intuition for the role of networks in social and technological systems.
+- Understand basic graph theory and network analysis
+- Understand basic game theory and strategic behavior
+- Develop a quantitative and qualitative intuition for the role of networks in social and technological systems.

-**Prerequisites**
+**Prerequisites:**
 Almost no prior mathematical knowledge is assumed other than some basic probability (random variables, expectation, independence), which we will briefly review when it first arises.
 There are no programming assignments in this course.
 The course focuses on building intuitions.
 Many of the concepts covered in the course are given a more formal treatment in higher-level classes at Stanford.
 I will try to connect to those classes when applicable.

-**Material**
+**Material:**
-Easley and Kleinberg, Networks, Crowds, and Markets, Cambridge University Press, 2010
+- Easley and Kleinberg, [Networks, Crowds, and Markets](https://www.cs.cornell.edu/home/kleinber/networks-book/), Cambridge University Press, 2010

 The complete textbook is available online as a free PDF, but can also be ordered as a reasonably priced hardcover.